sam31046/ITRI_projects_by_Dong-You-Jhong/README.md

-# ITRI projects by Dong-You-Jhong
+# ITRI projects by Dong-You,Jhong